New 2023 Ford Transit Custom to offer electric and hybrid power

 The next generation of the mid-size Ford Transit Custom van will get a fully electric, zero-emissions version

-Ford plans to offer zero-emissions capability (so either electric or plug-in hybrid power) across its entire commercial-vehicle line-up by 2024.
+Ford plans to offer zero-emissions capability (either electric or plug-in hybrid power) across its entire commercial-vehicle line-up by 2024.
 It's aiming for two-thirds of all its commercial-vehicle sales to fall under these categories by 2030, but mild-hybrid diesel engines will continue to be offered, so Ford's engine factory in Dagenham, Essex is secure for the medium term at least.

 In addition to its electrified drivetrain options, the 2023 Transit Custom is set to get a host of connected technology, covering areas such as security, software updates and fleet management.

 Stuart Rowley, president of Ford Europe, said: “The next generation Transit Custom range – including the all-electric version – will strengthen Ford’s position as Europe’s number-one commercial vehicle brand.
 Transit Custom is the jewel in our commercial-vehicle crown and key in our drive to grow our commercial-vehicle business as we continue to create a sustainable, profitable Ford business in Europe rooted in an electrified future.”

 The current Transit Custom and its Tourneo Custom minibus variant are already available as plug-in hybrids, while Ford has also announced the E-Transit, a fully electric version of the full-size Transit van, for 2022.
 Additionally, the company's US arm is gearing up to launch an electric version of its iconic F-150 pickup truck.

 2021 Volvo XC40 Recharge electric SUV: single-motor version on sale now